debops/debops/docs/pki-realms.rst

 ``selfsigned``), and the first valid one is used as the "active" directory.
 Files from the active directory are symlinked to the :file:`public/` directory.

-The :file:`public/` directory holds currently active certificates which are symlinks to the real certificate files in one of the active directories above.
+The :file:`public/` directory holds the currently active certificates which are symlinks to the real certificate files in one of the active directories mentioned above.
 Some additional files are also created here by the :program:`pki-realm` script, namely the certificate chain (server certificate + intermediate certificates) and the trusted chain (intermediate certificates + root certificate).